Home Healthcare is More Affordable Than You Think

 The Average Cost of Long-Term Care

-*Indicate approximate figures for the state of MA.
+*Indicate approximate figures for the state of MA as of April 2020.
 For further information, visit Paying for Senior Care

 As you can see, there are many care and housing options available to seniors who require additional support and attention.
 However, these options can be quite expensive when you start to do the math and think about how much the care would cost long-term.